 MATERIALS: All framing sections shall be manufactured from galvanised steel conforming to AS1397.
 Galvanised materials up to 3.2mm thick shall have minimum coating mass of 200 g/m2.
-Design, fabrication and fixing shall be as per recommendations of the component manufacturer.
+Design, fabrication and fixing shall be as per recommendations of the component manufacturers design manual.
 Design for Residential and Low Rise Steel Framing may conform to NASH standard as alternative to AS3623.
 FABRICATION AND ERECTION:

 FABRICATION AND ERECTION: All structural components fabricated into frames and/or trusses and shall be cut accurately to length to fit firmly against abutting members and held so until fastened.
-Studs shall be seated squarely in bottom plates with webs at 90deg to the face of the wall and accurately located, plumbed and securely fixed to top and bottom plates.
+Studs shall be seated squarely in bottom plates with webs at 90deg, to the face of the wall and accurately located, plumbed and securely fixed to top and bottom plates.
 Multiple studs shall be used as specified at concentrated load points.
 Plates shall be securely spliced to maintain continuity.
 Splices in studs are not permitted.
 Structurally adequate heads shall be fitted over openings in walls.
 All frames shall be adequately braced for transport and resist wind loads in service.
-Preferred fastening is by MiG welding.
+Preferred fastening is by MIG welding.
 All welds shall be cleaned and painted with zinc rich paint.
-The bottom plate shall be securely fastened to sub-floor at centres as recommended and all site connections shall be as specified in design manual.
+The bottom plate shall be securely fastened to sub floor at centres as recommended and all site connections shall be as specified in design manual.
 Holes for electrical wiring, other cables and plumbing services shall be max.
-33mm dia flanged holes.
+33mm dia. flanged holes.
 Service pipes shall be effectively separated from framing by lagging and be securely fixed in cavities.
-Permanent electrical earthing of a steel frame building shall be frame shall be made during construction.
-On completion of framing all debris shall be removed from cavities and bottom plates.
-Domestic metal framing shall be designed to comply with the load combinations as per AS3623.

-STRUCTURAL STEEL - BCA part 34.44.
+Permanent electrical earthing of a steel frame building shall be carried out in accordance with the requirements of the local electrical authority.
+Where power tools are used on site, temporary earthing to the framing shall be designed to comply with the load combinations as per AS3623. framing shall be designed to comply with the load combinations as per AS3623.
+STRUCTURAL STEEL - BCA part 3.4.4